Workshops

 Reginal McCory, Physician/Surgeon

-Please review the workshops for 2024.
+Please review the remaining 2025 workshops, and those into 2026.
 Included are personal workshops offered throughout the year by direct arrangement with Bruce, plus “Virtual Workshops” sending images to Bruce for review and evaluation.
-(Additional scheduled workshops for 2024 are currently being finalized, so check periodically for new ones.)

 Workshop Registration and Payment